BayesAdapter: Being Bayesian, Inexpensively and Reliably, via Bayesian Fine-tuning: Conclusion

-In this work, we propose the scalable \emph{BayesAdapter} framework to learn practical BNNs.
+This work proposes the \emph{BayesAdapter} framework to ease the learning of variational BNNs.
 Our core idea is to perform \emph{Bayesian fine-tuning} instead of expensive from-scratch Bayesian learning.
-We develop plug-and-play implementations for the stochastic variational inference under two practical variational distributions, and propose \emph{exemplar reparameterization} to reduce the gradient variance.
-We also propose a generic uncertainty regularization to calibrate the uncertainty quantification.
-We evaluate \emph{BayesAdapter} in diverse real-world scenarios and report promising results.
+We develop plug-and-play implementations for the stochastic variational inference under two representative variational distributions, and refine \emph{exemplar reparameterization} to efficiently reduce gradient variance.
+We evaluate \emph{BayesAdapter} in diverse scenarios and report promising results.
+One limitation of \emph{BayesAdapter} is that practitioners may need to carefully tune the optimization configurations for \emph{Bayesian fine-tuning} to achieve reasonable performance.
+Regarding future work, the application of BayesAdapter to more exciting scenarios like contextual bandits deserves further investigation.